oslabs-beta/GraphQL-Gateway/README.md

 ## <a name="getting-started"></a>📍 Getting Started

--   Register if you are first-time user, otherwise, login to the portal with your email and password.
+-   Register if you are first-time user, otherwise, login to the portal with your email and password
 -   Select your existing project or create a new project from the toolbar on your left
--   Use features on the chart and view your cached performance metrics sorted by different time periods/algorithms
+-   Use features on the chart and view your cached performance metrics sorted by time periods/algorithms

 <div><img src='./public/login.GIF'></div>